ZhongyangMA/ZhongyangMA.github.io/_posts/2016-06-10-Auto-Widening-Auto-Boxing-Auto-UpCasting.md

 1. If you are passing primitive data type as an argument to the method call, compiler first checks for a method definition which takes **same data type** as an argument.
 2. If such method does not exist, then it checks for the method definition which takes big sized primitive data type than passed data type. i.e It tries to perform **auto-widening conversion** of passed data type.
 3. If auto-widening conversion is not possible, then it checks for method definition which takes corresponding wrapper class type as an argument. i.e It tries to perform **auto-boxing conversion**.
 4. If such method does not exist, then it checks for the method which takes super class type (Number or Object type) as an argument.
+That means the **auto-upcasting** is happening.
 5. If such method also does not exist, then compiler gives compile time error.